zonneplan/KiBot/README.md

 ```

 This will import all outputs and filters, but not variants or globals.
-Also note that imported globals has more precendence than the ones defined in the same file.
+Also note that imported globals has more precedence than the ones defined in the same file.

 ## Usage